EvoGrad: Efficient Gradient-Based Meta-Learning and Hyperparameter Optimization: Experiments

 \section{Experiments}

 We first consider two simple problems: 1) a 1-dimensional problem where we try to find the minimum of a function, and 2) meta-learning a feature-transformer to find the rotation that correctly aligns images whose training and validation sets differ in rotation.
 This serves as a proof-of-concept problem to show our method is capable of meta-learning suitable hyperparameters.
-We then consider the two real problems where meta-learning has been used to solve different learning challenges.
-We show that \algName{} makes a significant impact in terms of reducing the memory and time costs (while keeping the accuracy improvements brought by meta-learning): 3) Cross-domain few-shot classification via learned feature-wise transformation \citep{Tseng2020Cross-domainTransformation}, and 4) Meta-Weight-Net: learning an explicit mapping for sample weighting \citep{Shu2019Meta-Weight-Net:Weighting}.
-We provide a brief overview of each problem, together with evaluation results and analysis.
-Further details and experimental settings are described in the supplemental material.
+We then consider three real problems where meta-learning has been used to solve different learning challenges.
+We show that \algName{} makes a significant impact in terms of reducing the memory and time costs (while keeping the accuracy improvements brought by meta-learning): 3) Cross-domain few-shot classification via learned feature-wise transformation \citep{Tseng2020Cross-domainTransformation}, 4) Meta-Weight-Net: learning an explicit mapping for sample weighting \citep{Shu2019Meta-Weight-Net:Weighting}, 5) MetaXL: meta representation transformation for low-resource cross-lingual learning \citep{Xia2021MetaXL:Learning}.
+We provide a brief overview of each problem, together with evaluation and analysis.
+Further details and experimental settings are described in the supplementary material.